Senryū: English-language publications

 Additionally, one can regularly find senryū and related articles in some haiku publications.
 For example, the World Haiku Review has regularly published senryū.
 Senryū regularly appear or appeared in the pages of Modern Haiku, Frogpond, Bottle Rockets, Woodnotes, Tundra, Haiku Canada Review, Presence, Blithe Spirit, Kingfisher, and other haiku journals, often unsegregated from haiku.

-awards
+American awards

 The Haiku Society of America holds the annual Gerald Brady Memorial Award for best unpublished senryū.

+Previous Winners of the Gerald Brady Memorial Award include: